spoon-l4d2/Plugins/README.md

 The Witch Toggle plugin allows players to vote on whether or not they want the witch to spawn.
 Admins can force the toggle using `sm_forcewitch` or `!forcewitch`.

 ---
+### readyup.smx
+Custom version of readyup that allows more control over the footers.
+Creates new Natives that allow you to edit a footer.

+---